XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

 ![Visual Capitalist - Top 10 Countries by Military Spending (2021)](https://raw.githubusercontent.com/XiaoxiaoRen-Xx/Images-/d92d365ca457b3c5451511dc8f5d7717b4485ab0/IMG_2540.jpg)

 What initially attracted me to this visualization was its outstanding visual design.
 It uses an army green tone with a toy soldier pattern, which not only reminds people of the military theme at a glance, but is also very visually appealing.
 Even without looking at the title, the audience can quickly understand the message of this chart through these elements - it is related to the military.
-I have to admit that from a Visual Storytelling point of view, the design is a success.
+I have to admit that from a visual point of view, the design is a success.
 However, when I took a closer look at this visualization, I found some obvious problems.
 These questions made me realize that while the chart does a good job of engaging viewers, it still has a lot of room for improvement in the clarity and accuracy of its messaging.
 And these deficiencies are exactly what I want to optimize through redesign.
 I will explain in detail the problems I have found and what I can do to improve them.

 ## 🧐STEP TWO: the critique

 ### Why Did I Choose This Visualization?

-I picked this chart because it’s visually striking and instantly screams military spending with its green tones and toy soldier elements.
+I picked this chart because it’s visually striking and instantly relates to military spending with its green tones and toy soldier elements.
 It’s engaging, but that strong aesthetic comes at a cost—readability takes a hit.

 ### What’s Not Working?

 - **Hard to compare numbers**
   The irregular pie chart shapes make it tricky to compare spending across countries.
-Japan, South Korea, and Germany have similar budgets, but their section sizes feel off, which could mislead viewers.
+Japan, South Korea, and Germany have similar budgets, but their section sizes are super alike, which could mislead viewers.

 - **Ranking gets lost due to design**
   The chart does rank military spending from highest to lowest, but the numbers are small and easy to miss.
 A good visualization should make hierarchy obvious—this one doesn’t.